FDSRashid/Semantic-Similarity-Arabic/README.md

   The install will take a few minutes.
 Finally, you can import a module that uses a specific metric by importing from its respectively named folder. this example code loads the CosineSimilarity class:

-  `from cosinesimilarity.CosineSimilarity import CosineSimilarity` .
+  `from cosinesimilarity.cosine_similarity import CosineSimilarity` .

 Unless updated in future versions, this is how all metrics I implement will be named and organized.